 Wrinkles happen to everyone, even the fairest-skinned people out there.
 However, this doesn’t mean that we have to accept the lines on our faces as the “Cost Of Aging”.
 There are ways to prevent wrinkles from appearing and the sooner you start, the better. read on to learn more about the causes of wrinkles, ways to prevent them, and the best treatments to reverse them.

 Wrinkles are nothing more than a sign of aging.
 They happen because the skin loses its elasticity and starts to sag.
 The number of wrinkles you have depends on your genetics and your lifestyle.
 If you’ve had a lot of exposure to the sun, you’ll get more wrinkles as you age.

 1. Hormonal imbalances

-Age is one of the causes of wrinkles.
+Age is one of the causes of this skin problem.
 As a person gets older, the skin's oil glands shrink and the collagen production slows down.
-The skin becomes thinner and less elastic, which can lead to more wrinkles.
+The skin becomes thinner and less elastic, which can lead to more wrinkle.